Mary Timony

-Mary Bozana Timony (born October 17, 1970) is an American independent singer-songwriter, guitarist, keyboardist, and violist.
-She has been a member of the bands Helium, Autoclave and Wild Flag, and currently fronts Ex Hex.
+Mary Bozana Timony (born 1969 or 1970) is an American independent singer-songwriter, guitarist, keyboardist, bassist, and violist.
+She has been a member of the bands Helium, Autoclave, Wild Flag, and Hammered Hulls, and currently fronts Ex Hex.

 Timony's music is often heavy and dark, frequently using drones, beats, and modal melodies reminiscent of European Medieval music.
 She uses a number of alternate guitar tunings, most prominent of which is DADGAE.
+Timony's influences include Wire, the Slits, Fugazi, and Television.

 Her unique style has been cited as an influence amongst well respected and admired musicians such as Carrie Brownstein of Sleater-Kinney, Sadie Dupuis of Speedy Ortiz and many more.
+Rolling Stone ranked Timony at number 95 on their 2023 list of the 250 greatest guitarists of all time.

 Biography

 Timony was born to James and Joan Timony of Washington, D.C., and raised in the neighborhoods of Glover Park and Wesley Heights.
+She has Czech ancestry (at least one grandmother, whose name Božana is the reason behind Timony's middle name).
 As a teenager, she attended the Duke Ellington School of the Arts in Georgetown where she played guitar in the jazz band and also studied viola.
 Her guitar teacher Tom Newman recalled to interviewers: “She came to us a prodigy.
 You can’t teach what she has.”

 In 1990–91 Timony played guitar and shared lead vocals in the Washington, D.C.-based band Autoclave.
 She later relocated to Boston, where she graduated from Boston University with a degree in English literature and formed the band Helium in the summer of 1992, recording two albums and three EPs with the group between 1994 and 1997.
-Helium disbanded in 1998, whereupon Timony embarked on her solo career, recording albums in 2000 and 2002 (Mountains and The Golden Dove).
+During this same period, Timony also collaborated with Helium bassist Ash Bowie in the short-lived side project Led Byrd, which contributed tracks to several various-artists compilations.

-In the mid-2000s, Timony moved back to D.C.
-In 2005, Timony joined with drummer Devin Ocampo; her album Ex Hex, released on the Lookout!
-Records label, features the two performing together as a duo.
+Helium disbanded in 1998, whereupon Timony moved back to Washington, DC and embarked on her solo career, recording albums in 2000 and 2002 (Mountains and The Golden Dove).
+She joined with drummer Devin Ocampo for her third solo album Ex Hex, which was released in 2005 on the Lookout!
+Records label and features the two performing together as a duo.
 In the same year, she contributed vocals to Team Sleep's self-titled album on the tracks "Tomb of Liegia" and "King Diamond."